Boat Speed Converter Calculator

 Monitor Apparent Wind Changes

 Pay close attention to the apparent wind.
 As your boat speed increases or decreases, the apparent wind will shift in both speed and direction, directly impacting sail trim.
-A 10-knot boat speed into a 15-knot true wind at 30 degrees will feel like a much stronger wind from a different angle to your sails.
+A 6.5-knot boat speed into a 14-knot true wind at 45 degrees yields an apparent wind of 10.47 knots.

 Understand Speed-Length Ratio Limits